meta-inf/are-FIT-ACs-on/README.md

-# Are Air Conditioners in FIT on?
+# Are the Air Conditioners in FIT on?

 Please post updates in the issue page if you are in FIT.